ProgrammingWithCybineer/ProgrammingWithCybineerWebsite/README.md

 •	Log in Capability

-•	Ability to check status of work requested
+•	Ability to check the status of work requested.